KylomaskGamer/Kylos-Jokers/README.md

 One of the main collections of the mod, where literally every joker has Jimbob involved in it!
 You cant get away from them for a SECOND!

+# Does this care about balancing?

+It tries to.
+This mod adds unique things to the game, but balancing is not highest priority.
+Although that, it tries not to overpower your Mult and make KylomaskGamer appear every 3rd Jimbob Pack.

 # Dependencies

 ```